-Teya, who has a Masters Degree in Community Counseling was an adjunct faculty in dance at Swarthmore College from 1974 to 1991.
-She is the recipient of Philadelphia Human Rights Award for Arts and Culture from the Philadelphia Commission on Human Relations, a Local Hero Award from Bank of America, as well as Cultural Arts Award from Womens Way and the Mayors Commission on Women.
+Teya holds a BA in Dance from Bennington College and an MS in Community Counseling from Villanova University.
+She was an adjunct faculty at Swarthmore College from 1974-1991 in dance, where she also taught “The Arts as Community Service, Social Change” through 2006.
+She is the recipient of the Philadelphia Human Rights Award for Arts and Culture from The Philadelphia Commission on Human Relations, a Local Hero Award from the Bank of America, as well as the Cultural Arts Award from Women’s Way and the Mayor’s Commission on Women.
+She was just named the Chair of Theatrical Innovation by Holywell Trust, an organization in Northern Ireland devoted to peace and reconciliation.
 She has a long time meditation practice which informs all of her work and life.
-Her new book “Theatre of Witness – Finding the Medicine in Stories of Suffering, Transformation and Peace” is published by Jessica Kingsley Press and comes out in January 2013.
+Teya is currently teaching Theatre of Witness at Juniata College and is setting up an International Academy for Theatre of Witness.
+Her book, ‘Theatre of Witness – Finding the Medicine in Stories of Suffering, Transformation and Peace’ was published in February 2013 by Jessica Kingsley Press.